metacontract/mc/.github/PULL_REQUEST_TEMPLATE/new_feature.md

 ---
 name: New Feature
 about: Create a pull request for new feature
-title: "[New Feature] "
+title: "[feature] "
-labels: 'type: feature, status: in-progress'
+labels: "type: feature, status: in-progress"
-assignees: ''
+assignees: ""
 ---

 This pull request is to propose the new feature of the `mc` project.